congdaoduy298/TorchServe/README.md

 #### Note:

- - If you want to fix bugs from model, you just have to care about *model_log.log* file.
-Or if you want to check connections from requests to server, you only care about *access_log.log*.
+ - If you want to fix bugs from model, you just have to care about `model_log.log` file.
+Or if you want to check connections from requests to server, you only care about `access_log.log`.

- - To debug python script, we can use *logging.warning* and these logs will be show on *model_log.log* file.
+ - To debug python script, we can use *logging.info* and these logs will be show on `model_log.log` file.

 ## IV.
 METRICS